 In 2018 we became a registered charity.
-Read the Aniridia Network governing document.
+Read the Aniridia Network constitution that governs how we operate.

 Our Patron is Veronica van Heyningen, CBE, a highly distinguished geneticist who has done extensive research into the genes that cause aniridia.
 We have affiliations with organisations relevant to our rare genetic condition.